Fayette Street Conservation Area

+Fayette Street Conservation Area is a local historic district on the northwest side of downtown Indianapolis in the U.S. state of Indiana.
+The small district overlaps with larger national historic districts, including Indiana Avenue and Lockefield Gardens.

-Fayette Street Conservation Area is located near downtown Indianapolis, off of the I-65 North and near the IU Indianapolis campus.
-It overlaps with both downtown Indy as well as some historical districts in Indianapolis, such as Lockefield Gardens.
+Fayette Street is situated immediately off the I-65 interchange with MLK/West Streets near the IU Indianapolis campus.
 Much of the campus's land was taken from the original neighborhood.
-It is associated with the White River/Central Canal area of downtown Indy because of its close proximity..
-It used to be a majority black settlement in the Canal area, one of the few available.
+It is associated with the White River/Central Canal area as one of the few early settlements for black migrants to the area beginning in the 19th century.
 It is also part of the Historic Urban Neighborhoods of Indianapolis (HUNI).
 It is listed as a "Water Landmark" by the American Water Works Association, and as a Historic District in the Indianapolis Historic Preservation Commission (IHPC).
 It was established as a historic district in 1995.

-Fayette Street is down the street from Massachusetts Avenue and Lockefield Gardens.
-Its bounds are 9th Street, 10th Street, Martin Luther King Jr. Street and North Missouri Street.
+Fayette Street is about one mile west of the Mass Ave Cultural Arts District.
+Its boundaries are 9th Street, 10th Street, Dr. Martin Luther King Jr. Street and North Missouri Street.
 It was first designed in the 1800s, and reuptake began in 1995, when it was also by the IHPC.

-Some landmarks in the area are the Madame CJ Walker Theatre, the Kurt Vonnegut museum, and the USS Indianapolis Memorial.
+Some landmarks in its immediate vicinity include the Madam Walker Legacy Center, the Kurt Vonnegut Museum and Library, and the USS Indianapolis National Memorial.
 A revitalization effort was designed for the neighborhood due to the deterioration.
-A well-known traffic cam was placed in the area, tracking traffic on the I-65.